 UV Index in Wisconsin (WI)

-Wisconsin has an average annual UV index of 3.7, classified as Moderate .
-UV levels peak in June with an average of 8, reaching Very High levels.
+Wisconsin has an average annual UV index of 3.7, classified as Moderate — 1.3 points below the national average of 5.
+UV levels peak in June with an average of 8, reaching Very High levels, and drop to 0.8 in December.
 During peak months, unprotected fair skin can burn in as little as 13 minutes.
 SPF 50+ sunscreen, protective clothing, and shade are strongly recommended.
+Wisconsin has 4 months per year with High or above UV levels.
 UV ranges from 3.9 in Door County to 4.3 in Milwaukee.

 State Avg UV 3.7 Moderate